Immunochemical fecal occult blood test (iFOBT)

 Description

-Cancer in the large intestine often leaves traces of blood in stool that can’t be seen with the naked eye (occult blood).
-In order to verify whether you have blood in your stool or not, you must have an immunochemical fecal occult blood test (iFOBT).
+Cancer in the large intestine (colon or rectum) often leaves traces of blood in stool that can’t be seen with the naked eye (occult blood).
+In order to verify whether you have blood in your stool or not, you were advised to have an immunochemical fecal occult blood test (iFOBT).
 The results of this test will not confirm whether you have cancer or not but will tell you if you should have a colonoscopy for verification.

 Procedure